davidwrede/chef-web-docs-1/step_resource/step_resource_template_notifies_run_immediately.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+.. tag resource_template_notifies_run_immediately

-By default, notifications are ``:delayed``, that is they are queued up as they are triggered, and then executed at the very end of a |chef client| run.
+By default, notifications are ``:delayed``, that is they are queued up as they are triggered, and then executed at the very end of a chef-client run.
 To run an action immediately, use ``:immediately``:

 .. code-block:: ruby